SSD-OSTF/pull-deploy-commander-service/README.md

 The main Part is the commander.pl script.
 This is run as a root priviledged script to handle restricted tasks which need to be done when redeploying a project.

-Ths script shall only be capable to do exactly these tasks.
+The script shall only be capable to do exactly these tasks.

-So you you will need at least to define the commands which are going to be written onto the FIFO in /run/commander.sk
-As well as the the handling of these commands in the commander.pl script.
+So you you will to define the commands which are going to be written onto the FIFO in /run/commander.sk as well as the the handling of these commands in the commander.pl script.

-For information about the setup please look in the file install.pl as the content of this file displays it quite well.
+For information about the setup please look at install.pl as the content of this file displays it quite well.